hu-macsy/ScaleRunner-Exp/OVERVIEW.md

 SimexPal](https://simexpal.readthedocs.io/en/latest/quick_start.html) if you
 have issues with the installation or the usage of the tool.

+Please unpack the provided compressed artifact and navigate into its root directory.

 First, we will need to configure, compile and link all builds defined in our [experiments.yml file](experiments.yml):

 ```bash
 simex develop
 ```

+You may encounter two issues here:

+1. You're C++ compiler does not support certain functionalities needed by our programs.
+To fix this, simply export the required G++ compiler such as G++12
+   with: `export CXX=/usr/bin/g++-12`.
+In case you're already tried to build using `simex develop`, simply reconfigure using `simex develop --reconfigure`.

+2. The `scalerunnerConfig.cmake` file can not be found since you did not provide the  `scalerunner_DIR` to the build `io_benchmark`.
+Please navigate into the `experiments.yml` file under the build `io_benchmark`.
+There you will find the configure steps for the build.
+The `scalerunner_DIR` is either provided using `/lib/...` or `/lib64/...`.
+Please comment in/out one of the lines depending on the requirements of your system.

 Next, we need to convert the [instance files](/instances/) using the [python convert script](convert.py):